upanshu1310/monopoly/README.md

   `ledger` prints all the transactions that took place since the beginning

 ## Extra feature
 I have added an extra feature which is that all players' balance is stored in a `.txt` file and is updated after every command you enter.
-To specify the location where you want to save the text file, upadte the `path` variable in
+To specify the location where you want to save the text file, upadte the `path` variable on line 9 of `bank.py`.
+The code will create a directory inside your specified path.
+The folder name will be the current date and inside you will find `balances.txt`.
+The file won't auto change when it is open, so you need to close and open the file everytime you want to look at the latest updated balances.

+Feel free to let me know about any bugs, or any suggestions.
+Have a wonderful day :)